Berkeley Science Books

 Calculus Without Tears

-Platenary Motion and the Two-Body Problem
+Planetary Motion and the Two-Body Problem

 Introduction

 Newton discovered gravity, discovered the laws of motion, developed calculus, and yet the hard work still lay before him.
 His goal was to explain the motion of objects in the sky.
-In particular, Kepler had proposed three laws of planetary motion, and had recorded a great amount of data that suggested that the laws did describe the motion of the planets in particular.
+Kepler had proposed three laws of planetary motion, and had recorded a great amount of data that suggested that the laws did describe the motion of the planets in particular.
 However, Kepler had no idea why his laws held.
 Newton's goal was to explain Kepler's laws.
 He succeeded, and his efforts mark the beginnings of modern mathematics and physics.
 It's the most significant event in the history of our understanding of how the world works.

 Simplified Planetary Motion